 Students may pick up tickets with their cap and gown at the UConn Bookstore on the Storrs Campus.
 Each student will receive up to 6 guest tickets.
 Tickets will only be issued to those students who have purchased a cap and gown from the UConn Bookstore.
 Children 4 years and older will require a guest ticket for entry to the ceremony.
 Due to space constraints at Gampel, no additional tickets will be issued.

 Please note that there will be no rehearsal.
-On Sunday, May 7, proceed directly to the Greer Field House on Hillside Road so that you arrive no later than 45 minutes prior to the start of your commencement ceremony.
+On Sunday, May 12, proceed directly to the Greer Field House on Hillside Road so that you arrive no later than 45 minutes prior to the start of your commencement ceremony.
 Marshals will help form lines and lead the procession to Gampel Pavilion and will direct you through the receiving of the diploma cover.
 You will be congratulated, have your photograph taken, and returned to your seat.
 We expect that diplomas will be mailed within a few months.
-YOU MUST REMAIN IN YOUR SEAT UNTIL THE CEREMONY HAS CONCLUDED.
 The ceremony is expected to last approximately one and one-half hours..

 After completion of all the exercises, the Dean, speakers, special guests, faculty, and staff will recess.
 You will recess with your class.
 Your guests will be asked to remain in their places until the recessional has been completed.

 There will be a professional photographer at the ceremony taking photographs of all candidates as they are presented with their diploma covers.
 If you wish to receive a color proof, you must fill out the address card that will be provided to you during the ceremony.
 Proofs will be mailed to the address you provide on the card.